MaximilianKlein92/London-Crime/README.md

 *Click the orange nbviewer badges for guaranteed notebook access*

+*GitHub API Rate Limiting*:
+*Users may occasionally encounter "503: Service Unavailable - GitHub API rate limit exceeded" errors.
+This is a temporary GitHub infrastructure limitation that affects API requests, not the repository content itself.
+Wait 1 hour for the rate limit to reset, or authenticate with GitHub CLI for higher limits.*

 **Verification**: The notebook file itself is valid and uncorrupted—it opens and executes successfully in VS Code, JupyterLab, and other local environments.
 The issue is exclusively with GitHub's web-based rendering service.

 **Status**: Cannot be fixed on our end as it's a GitHub infrastructure limitation.
 The nbviewer links and local IDE execution provide permanent, reliable solutions.